nyrahul/linux-kernel-configs/tools/header.md

 **My specific use-case**:
 [KubeArmor](https://github.com/kubearmor/kubearmor) leverages LSMs (Linux Security Modules) and eBPF for in-kernel policy controls.
 We had to refer to kernel configs for making design/dev decisions regarding whether we can depend on a certain kernel primitive.
 The boot configs part of this repo helped in making an informed choice.

+> Note: The lists below are sorted based on kernel version number.